braze-inc/braze-docs/_docs/_hidden/private_betas/catalog.md

 | Characters limit for item column name | Up to 250 characters | Up to 250 characters |
 {: .reset-td-br-1 .reset-td-br-2 .reset-td-br-3}

 Interested in upgrading your experience to Catalog Pro?
-Contact the <a href="mailto:catalogs-product@braze.com">Catalogs team</a> for more informaton.
+Contact the <a href="mailto:catalogs-product@braze.com">Braze Catalogs team</a> for more informaton.

 [1]: {% image_buster /assets/img_archive/catalog_CSV_upload.png %}
 [2]: {% image_buster /assets/img_archive/use_catalog_personalization.png %}